siddiqus/expressive/README.md

     - Validate each endpoint with Express Validator functions, and error messages will be automatically sent in the response.
   - Centralized error handling
     - All errors thrown in controller functions will go into one user-defined error middleware function (can be defined with app constructor)
-  - Doc generation through Swagger https://swagger.io/
+  - Built-in doc generation through Swagger https://swagger.io/
     - Each endpoint can have an associated doc using Swagger syntax (JSON/JS), making doc writing easier and distributed.
-    - Swagger doc can be viewed in development at http://localhost:8080/docs
+    - Swagger doc can be viewed with SwaggerUI in development at http://localhost:8080/docs
+    - Documentation can also be viewed with [Redoc](https://github.com/Redocly/redoc) at http://localhost:8080/docs/redoc

 # Quickstart
 Install the package: ```npm i -S @siddiqus/expressive```